Updated 4/15/2026

-At Aunt Flow, we talk a LOT about the term “period poverty.”
 You may have seen this term in the news, on our website, or even while scrolling on social media.
-But what exactly does this term mean?

 What is Period Poverty?

-Period poverty refers to the lack of access to period products and menstrual education.
+Period poverty refers to the lack of access to period products and menstrual health education.
 People who experience period poverty can’t afford to buy the period products they need on a monthly basis, which results in them being unable to go to work, attend class or participate in their day-to-day routine.

 Who is Affected by Period Poverty?

-Period products like pads and tampons are a basic and constant necessity – equivalent to toilet paper.
-Yet, it is treated as a luxury that is often stigmatized and ignored instead of a fundamental human right.
-It is estimated that over 1.8 billion people menstruate monthly, but out of this number, only 500 million have access to period products.
+It is estimated that over 1.8 billion people menstruate monthly, but out of this number, only 500 million have access to menstrual products.

-Here are the facts:
+Here are the Period Poverty Statistics:

-- According to UNICEF, the cost of period supplies like tampons averages $13 a month ($6,300 across a lifetime)
+- According to UNICEF, the cost of period supplies like tampons averages $13 a month ($6,300 across a lifetime).

 - In 2021, Forbes reported that one in ten college students couldn’t afford pads or tampons.